Asclepias asperula: Description

 It is a perennial plant growing to 0.3–0.9 m (1–3 ft) tall, with clustered greenish-yellow flowers with maroon highlights.
 It blooms from April through June.

 Antelope horns is a common milkweed in Central Texas.
 It gets its name from the follicles (seed pods) that resemble the horns of antelope.
 You can easily spot the flower clusters (technically, umbellate cymes) in open meadows.
 Milkweed plants are a major food source for Monarch and Queen butterfly caterpillars and as with other milkweed plants, it bleeds white latex if a stem is cut and this sap is toxic to some animals and to humans.
-It also makes Monarch and Queen butterflies taste bad to potential predators, a nice defense mechanism.
+It also makes Monarch and Queen butterflies taste bad to potential predators, an effective defense mechanism.
 From a distance the flowers appear as tennis-sized spheres, but they are clusters of small green, purple, and white flowers.
 Each flower has 5 pale green petals that cup upward around 5 prominent white hoods (which store nectar).

-Flower Structure and Pollination
+Flower structure and pollination

 The central circular structure is a gynostegium, the fusion of 2 stigma and 5 anthers.
 Antelope horns do not have individual pollen grains.
 The pollen sticks together as granular masses contained on a pollinarium structure located within each of the 5 stigmatic chambers.
 The pollinarium is made up of 2 pollinium “wings” connected to a central corpusculum via 2 translator arms.
 The picture "Antelope horns pollinarium" shows a pollinarium that was pulled out of the stigmatic slit using an insect pin.

-Antelope Horns Pollination
+Antelope Horns pollination

 Pollination of Antelope Horns happens when flowers are visited by insects that get their reward in nectar (in this case primarily sucrose) which is accessible at the base of each of the hoods.
 Several different types of insects visit milkweed searching for nectar including bees, butterflies, moths, flies and beetles.
 As they move around the flower in search of nectar one of their legs may slip into a stigmatic slit.
 The only way to safely remove their leg is to move it upwards toward the top of the slit.
 The leg can then snag on the corpusculum and pull out the entire pollinarium.
 When the insect visits another milkweed flower carrying this pollinarium, there is a chance a pollinium would slip into an empty stigmatic slit, dislodge, and remain there.
 If the orientation of the pollinium is correct and the concentration of nectar surrounding a pollinium is optimal, pollination will take place.

 Pollen tubes grow out of a germination pore on the convex surface of the pollen mass on pollinium into the stigma and down one of the 2 styles to the ovary where the male genetic material fertilizes the (female) ovules.
 Each ovule has the potential to form one seed.
 The image "Antelope Horns pollen tube" shows the route pollen tubes take to transfer genetic material into an ovary.
 Asclepias asperula does not self-pollinate so they are dependent on attracting pollinators that will transfer pollen between plants.